xaviersolau/GeneratorTools/README.md

 ### Parse your existing C# projects and source files

-In order to load and parse a C# project you need to use a `SoloX.GeneratorTools.Core.CSharp.Workspace.ICSharpWorkspace`.
+In order to load and parse a C# project you need to use a `SoloX.GeneratorTools.Core.CSharp.Workspace.ICSharpWorkspace` created from the factory `SoloX.GeneratorTools.Core.CSharp.Workspace.ICSharpWorkspaceFactory`.

-Let's define a `ModelGenerator` with a `ICSharpWorkspace` constructor argument:
+Let's define a `ModelGenerator` with a `ICSharpWorkspaceFactory` constructor argument:

 ```csharp
     /// <summary>